“Stay Curious” at Poe Parking Garage New murals encourage guests of all ages to keep learning, experiencing arts

-Local muralists Tes One and Bask will transform the William F. Poe Parking Garage in downtown Tampa.
+Local muralists Tes One and Bask have begun transforming the William F. Poe Parking Garage in downtown Tampa.
 The design is a nod to the cultural assets immediately adjacent to the garage including, Curtis Hixon Waterfront Park, Tampa Riverwalk, John F. Germany Library, Straz Center for the Performing Arts, Florida Museum for Photographic Arts, Glazer Children’s Museum, and Tampa Museum of Art.

-“When we talk about creating a quality of life in Tampa, we simultaneously focus on creating quality public spaces that will attract activity and that reflect the city around them.
-This mural will transform a parking garage into a true artwork itself,” said Mayor Bob Buckhorn.
-“It becomes an iconic welcome sign for the variety of amenities that intersect in one place – from Curtis Hixon Waterfront Park and the Riverwalk to cultural institutions like the Tampa Museum of Art.”
+“When we talk about creating a quality of life in Tampa, we simultaneously focus on creating quality public spaces that will attract activity and reflect the city around them.
+This mural will transform the Poe Parking Garage into a true work of art,” said Mayor Bob Buckhorn.
+“It becomes an iconic welcome sign for the variety of amenities that intersect in one place – from Curtis Hixon Waterfront Park and the Riverwalk to cultural institutions like the Tampa Museum of Art.
+We look forward to seeing the completed project and it boosting the aesthetic in downtown Tampa for years to come.”

 Poe Parking Garage is immediately surrounded by several of Tampa’s cultural assets, and the vibrant design of the murals will interpret the call to “Stay Curious”, prominently painted under Gasparilla Plaza as well as in other areas of the garage, reminding guests of all ages to continuing learning and experiencing the arts.
 The large scale murals will be visible and will welcome visitors into downtown Tampa on approaches from I-275 and for those coming from the West Tampa area via Cass Street.

 Total cost for the murals is $100,000, and will be paid for with City of Tampa Public Art funds.
-Onsite painting is scheduled to begin in October 2015, and should take approximately 8 weeks to complete.
+Onsite painting began at the beginning of October, and should take approximately 8 weeks to complete.

 About the artists